 Many corporations distribute a portion of their earnings to their investors in the form of dividends.
 This distribution of earnings creates income for the investor, and investors in common stock generally receive dividends quarterly.
-The amount of income that an investor receives each year is measured relative to what the investor has paid-or will pay-for the stock and is known as the dividend yield or the current yield.
+The amount of income that an investor receives each year is measured relative to what the investor has paid, or will pay, for the stock and is known as the dividend yield or the current yield.

-EXAMPLE ABC pays a \$.50 quarterly dividend to its shareholders.
+ABC pays a \$.50 quarterly dividend to its shareholders.
 The stock is currently trading at \$20 per share.
 What is its current yield (also known as dividend yield)?

-Current yield = annual income/current market price
+Current yield = annual income divided by current market price

-$.50 \times 4 = 2.00$ 2/20 = 10%
+$$\$.50 \times 4 = \$2.00$$ $\$2 \div \$20 = 10\%$

-The investor in this example is receiving 10% of the purchase price of the stock each year in the form of dividends, which, by itself, would be a nice return for the investor.
+The investor in the above example is receiving 10% of the purchase price of the stock each year in the form of dividends, which, by itself, would be a nice return for the investor.
+The dividend yield moves inversely to the price of the stock.
+If ABC increased to \$40 per share the yield would fall to 5 percent.